 • Reasonable crop rotation;

-• Burning the affected bushes;
+• Burning affected bushes;

-• Proper selection of a siderat predecessor;
+• Correct selection of green manure predecessor;

 • Selection of resistant varieties;